kube-zen/zen-watcher/README.md

 **Note:** If ConfigMap is not found, zen-watcher defaults to "allow all" (no filtering).

-### Advanced Configuration: ObservationSourceConfig CRD
+### Advanced Configuration: Ingester CRD

-For more advanced configuration per source, use the `ObservationSourceConfig` CRD.
+For more advanced configuration per source, use the `Ingester` CRD.
 This enables:

 - **Auto-Optimization**: Automatically optimize processing order and filters
 - **Threshold Monitoring**: Set warning and critical thresholds for alerts